Connect with others who understand.

 Knowing how your child’s medications can affect them in the short term is helpful, but it’s also essential to understand the potential long-term repercussions of various treatment options.
 For example, restrictive eating plans like the ketogenic diet may need to be discontinued after a set period if they seem to affect your child’s growth and development.
 When it comes to medical care, you and your doctor always want to choose treatments in which the benefits outweigh the risks.

 Some seizure medications can affect the liver, kidneys, and blood cells, so ongoing monitoring and periodic adjustments may be needed.
-Seizure meds can also have an impact on bone growth, a significant consideration for children on long-term treatment.
+Seizure drugs can also have an impact on bone growth, an important consideration for children on long-term treatment.
+Drugs most known for this effect on bone growth include divalproex sodium (Depakote), phenytoin, and primidone.

-If possible, discuss your child’s family medical history with their health care team to help weigh the risks of epilepsy treatment against any genetic predispositions for other health conditions.
-Lifestyle interventions, such as physical activity, a healthy diet, and adequate calcium intake, can help build strong bones, alleviating some of the increased risks associated with epilepsy treatment.
+If possible, discuss your family’s medical history with your child’s health care team to help weigh the risks of epilepsy treatment against any genetic predispositions for other health conditions.
+Lifestyle interventions, such as physical activity, a healthy diet, and adequate calcium intake, can help build strong bones, reducing some of the increased risks associated with epilepsy treatment.

 4. Length of the Recovery Process